v-rajagt/IntuneDocs/intune/enrollment/ios-user-enrollment.md

 5. Select **Next**.

 6. On the **Assignments** page, choose the user groups containing the users to which you want this profile assigned.
 You can choose to assign the profile to all users or specific groups.
 All users in the selected groups will use the enrollment type chosen above.
-Device groups are not supported for User Enrollment scenarios because the feature is based on user identities, rather than devices.
+Device groups aren't supported for User Enrollment scenarios because the feature is based on user identities, rather than devices.
 You can choose to assign the profile to all users or specific groups.

 7. Select **Next**.

-8. On the **Review and Create** page, review your choices and then select Create to assign the profile to the users.
+8. On the **Review and Create** page, review your choices, and then select Create to assign the profile to the users.

 ## Profile priority

-After you've created more than one enrollment type profile, you can change the priority order in which they are applied.
+After you've created more than one enrollment type profile, you can change the priority order in which they're applied.

 1. In Intune in the Azure portal, choose **Device enrollment** > **Apple Enrollment** > **Enrollment types (preview)**.
 2. Drag and drop the profiles in the list in the order you want them applied.

-In case of conflicts between profiles for any user, the higher priority profile on the page will be applied for the user.
+In case of conflicts between profiles for any user, the higher priority profile is applied for the user.